Prospective business owners register their businesses in at least two, and possibly three ways. They

 (shareholders) are taxed only if dividends are paid to them.
 A C

 Corp can be either privately or publicly held.
-If a corporation
+If stock is issued to the

-must notify the Idaho Department of Finance using the forms found at http://finance.idaho.gov/Securities/SecuritiesForms.aspx.
+public, the Idaho Department of Finance must be notified using the forms found at http://finance.idaho.gov/Securities/SecuritiesForms.aspx.

 The U.S. Securities and

 must approve the stock issue.

 offers the protection of a corporation with the

 flexibility of a partnership.
 Profits and losses pass through to the

 business were a partnership.
 The corporation must file "Articles

 of Incorporation," adopt Bylaws, and hold regular meetings.
 An S Corp